aayushisreal/Flipkart-pseudo-Homepage/README.md

 # Flipkart-pseudo-Homepage
-using HTML and CSS only
+Using HTML and CSS only